 Managing a small business comes with pros and cons.
 The rapid growth of e-commerce has opened up more opportunities for entrepreneurs to bring their ideas to fruition, but sometimes they are overwhelmed with the number of online orders.
 Whether you own an online business that offers product customization or a brick-and-mortar store in a busy location, it’s crucial to consider the shipping methods you need to accommodate your customers.

-Being able to handle shipping, fulfillment and returns can make or break your business.
+Being able to handle shipping, fulfilment and returns can make or break your business.
 Because so many consumers shop online, it’s no wonder they have expectations when it comes to receiving packages.

 It’s expected that shipped products arrive quickly and free from damage.
 While this is not an unreasonable expectation, small businesses must meet it.
 They can foster positive customer relationships by introducing unique packaging and delivering parcels quickly.